 Combining shapes

-To make more complex shapes, it is often useful to combine multiple simple shapes.
-To do this, we introduce some basic operations on the returned distances of a simple shape 1.
+Combining multiple simple shapes is often useful to make more complex shapes.
+To do this, we introduce some basic operations on the returned distances of a simple shape.

 Inverse